What is McKenna Syndrome?

 Socially Inappropriate Evangelism

-A compelling urge to share these ideas and frameworks with others, regardless of the social appropriateness or the receptiveness of the audience.
+A compelling urge to communicate these ideas and frameworks to others that persists regardless of social context or the receptiveness of the audience.

 The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

-The symptoms persist beyond the period of acute intoxication and cannot be fully explained by the direct physiological effects of a substance during active use, or by another medical condition.
+The symptoms persist well beyond the expected duration of acute intoxication, are not attributable to the ongoing physiological effects of a substance, and are not better accounted for by another medical condition.

-The disturbance is not better explained by schizophrenia, delusional disorder, or another psychotic disorder, and does not occur exclusively during the course of such conditions.
+The disturbance is not better explained by a schizophrenia spectrum or other psychotic disorder, including delusional disorder, and does not occur exclusively during the course of such a condition.

 Mild